 When you press START pad, the clock indicator will blink and the present time appears in the display.

-When the selected start time arrives, the oven
+When the selected start time arrives, the oven begins operating and the oven light turn on.

 COOKING IN TWO STAGES

 Set up to two cooking stages as follows: